Glenn Amey

 Magnolia Class Lead

 Deborah graduated summa cum laude with a Bachelor of Science in Behavioral Science from Bluefield College (VA) and holds a Waldorf Early Childhood Certification from the Sunbridge Institute.
 She had the good fortune of discovering RWS in 1997.
 After several years volunteering on the Board of Trustees as the Treasurer, then working as the Administrator, Deborah followed her true calling to teach.
 Now, many years later, she is grateful to partner with families and journey with them during their children’s early childhood years.
-When not at school, Deborah enjoys walking around the James River and local parks, continuing her studies, and taking time to behold gorgeous sunsets.
+When not at school, Deborah enjoys hiking, attending local attractions, and continuing her studies.

 “All children want to shine, and my work as a teacher is to help children find ways to show their brilliance and to have a growing, confident inner sense that they are able beings.”